mark-hennessy/flow-vs-typescript/README.md

 * NodeJS, found in the "Install JetBrains plugin..." menu

 ### Java Setup
-Java setup is necessary because this project contains some Java8 code for reference.
+Java setup is necessary because this project contains some Java 8 code for reference.

 #### Set Source Directory
 Right click the "src" folder > "Mark Directory as" > "Sources Root"